sptankard/digitalsecuritycurriculum/index.rst

 In this case, it can be helpful to emphasize one’s personal agency.
 At the same time,
-acknowledge the reality that it may very well be impossible to control all the information about one person onlineand *that’s okay*.
+acknowledge the reality that it may very well be impossible to control all the information about one person online -- and *that’s okay*.
 Instead, we can shift the goal from erasing all our information to just minimizing our information.